The Braille Bistro awards and recognition!

 The hypothesis was proven true: all participants (3 of 3) felt more empathy for persons with disabilities after playing and felt there was more their employer could do in terms of accessibility accommodations.
 Words used to describe the experience included informative and enlightening.
 All participants were also interested in learning more braille after playing the game.

-A rule regarding the writing portion was misinterpreted by all three participants, who wrote down the menu items in Latin script rather than in braille.
-This came from the verbal overview provided, nonetheless the written rule was clarified further.
-I also rewrote all rules as second-person commands rather than third-person descriptions.
+A rule in the writing portion was misinterpreted by all three participants, who wrote down the menu items in Latin script rather than in braille.
+I adjusted the rule to provide more clarification.
+I also rewrote all rules as second-person commands rather than third-person descriptions:

 Old Rule: The player removes their blindfold and writes down the braille text they felt.